flyisland/gitaly/_support/benchmarking/README.md

 Benchmarks are organised into "experiments", defind as subdirectories within the `experiments/` folder.
 Each experiment consists of four configuration files:

-- `config.yml.example` and `config.yml` - sets up the infrastructure and repositories used for the benchmark.
-Repository-level configuration like the reference backend and test data are defned here.
-When you're running an existing experiment, copy the
+- `config.yml` - sets up the infrastructure and repositories used for the benchmark.
+Repository-level configuration like the reference backend and test data are defined here.
-  `config.yml.example` to `config.yml`.
-When creating a new experiment, write and commit a `config.yml.example` for others to use.
 - `k6-benchmark.js` - defines the offered workload to Gitaly during the benchmark.
 Workloads in K6 are organised as scenarios which can run concurrently.
 Refer to the [k6 documentation](https://grafana.com/docs/k6/latest/using-k6/) for more information.
 The runtime is upper-bounded by the `workload_wait_duration` defned in